Vodafone Broadband Review (Updated June 2026)

 -

-4G Broadband Back-up Pro broadband includes automatic fallback to Vodafone’s mobile network if your main connection drops.
+4G Broadband Back-up Pro broadband includes a back-up dongle that can automatically switch to Vodafone’s 4G network if the fixed line drops.

 -